girst/viper-mirror-of-git.gir.st/README.md

 ## Requirements

-You'll need either a terminal emulator with good Unicode (Emoji) support and a compatible fonts, or an actual DEC VT220 to fully enjoy the graphics of this game.
-This is what I'd recommend:
+You'll need either a terminal emulator with good Unicode (Emoji) support and a compatible fonts to fully enjoy the graphics of this game.
+This is what I'd
+recommend:

  - A VTE based terminal (like GNOME Terminal and a whole bunch of others)
  - Google Noto's Color Emoji Font (Fedora: `google-noto-emoji-color-fonts.noarch`)